 What is a trip permit?

-Trip permits allow vehicle owners to operate their unlicensed vehicles on public highways.
+They allow you to operate your unlicensed vehicles on public highways.
 A vehicle is considered unlicensed if:

 - The vehicle tabs are expired.